-A new zone to be identified as the Rural A zone defines areas close to the urban area which comprise Class 1 soils and those areas of Class 2 soils which are subject to potential residential or rural lifestyle development pressure.
+A new zone to be identified as the Rural A zone defines areas close to the urban area which comprise Class I land and those areas of Class II land which are subject to potential residential or rural lifestyle development pressure.
 Residential and rural lifestyle activities are discouraged in this new zone as they have resulted in significant loss of productive land.
 This zone provides for most types of rural activities with a focus on protecting and preserving the productive qualities of the land.

 There are three areas proposed to be zoned Rural A, they are located in Westmere, Fordell, and the River Bank area.
-The Rural A zone is defined on the attached maps in Appendix 2.
+Refer to Appendices 5 and 6 for maps.

-These areas have been included in the Rural A zone as they comprise large areas of Class 1 and Class 2 soils.
-Although not all of the land included within the zone is purely Class 1 or Class 2 land, they are close to or surrounded by it.
-The exclusion of such properties may have a negative impact on the adjacent Class 1 and Class 2 soils due to reverse sensitivity issues.
+These areas have been included in the Rural A zone as they comprise large areas of Class I and Class II Land.
+Although not all of the land included within the zone is purely Class I or Class II land, they are close to or surrounded by it.
+The exclusion of such properties may have a negative impact on the adjacent Class I and Class II Land due to reverse sensitivity issues.